major/rhel7stig-sphinx/doc/source/high.rst

 Description
 ~~~~~~~~~~~

 Use of weak or untested encryption algorithms undermines the purposes of using encryption to protect data.
-The operating system must implement cryptographic modules adhering to the higher standards approved by the federal government since this provides assurance they have been tested and validated.

-Satisfies: SRG-OS-000033-GPOS-00014, SRG-OS-000396-GPOS-00176, SRG-OS-000478-GPOS-00223
+The operating system must implement cryptographic modules adhering to the higher standards approved by the federal government since this provides assurance they have been tested and validated.\n\nSatisfies: SRG-OS-000033-GPOS-00014, SRG-OS-000396-GPOS-00176, SRG-OS-000478-GPOS-00223

 Check
 ~~~~~